KylahRC/PROG6221_POE_ChatBot_ST10435066/README.md

 6) Observe the cyber cats happy response
 7) Repeat steps 4-6 as many times as wanted

-To quit program from "Ask a question":
-1) In the "Ask a question" menu, type "exit" using keyboard
-2) Hit "Enter" using  keyboard
-3) You should be in the main menu now
+Option 3: Muting/Unmuting the cat:
+CyberCat will always start out unmuted
-4) Type "3" using keyboard to select "Exit"
+1) Type "3" using your keyboard
-5) Hit "Enter" using keyboard
+2) Hit "Enter" using your keyboard
-6) The application should close

-To quit program from the main menu:
+3) CyberCat will now no longer meow to you and will feel depressed
+4) You will be returned to Step 6 of "Entering Program"
+5) You can continue the program as normal, however CyberCat will be noticably sadder
+6) To unmute, repeat Option 3

+Option 4: Exit the program:
-1) Type "3" using keyboard to select "Exit"
+1) Type "4" using your keyboard
-2) Hit "Enter" using keyboard
+2) Hit "Enter" using your keyboard
-3) The application should close
+3) The program will close

 **Frequently Asked Questions**